m4ttsch/omscs-notes-notes/computer-networks/Content Distribution.md

 During large request events, having direct connectivity to multiple networks where the content is hosted allows the ISP to spread its traffic across multiple transit links, thereby potentially reducing the 95th percentile and lowering its transit costs.

 On the other hand, it is advantageous for ISPs to peer with CDNs.

-Providing content closer to the ISPs customers allows the ISP to provide its customers with good performance for a particular service.
+Providing content closer to the ISP’s customers allows the ISP to provide its customers with good performance for a particular service.

 For example, Georgia Tech has placed a Google cache node in its own network, resulting in very low latencies to Google.